ActuallyHappening/ActuallyHappening/README.md

 I work casually at a local programming company [MFDC](https://mfdc.io/) and contract for [Salt](salt.space), as well as on many side projects that have collectively taught me most of what I know today about programming.

 ## Schoolbox Styling
 During high school (grade 10) I built a small chrome extension to change the colours of SchoolBox, an LMS our school used.
-It quickly grew in popularity, now it has over a hundred users spread across various schools in Ausrtalia and New Zealand.
+It quickly grew in popularity, now it has over a hundred users spread across various schools in Australia and New Zealand.
 Such a simple solution, but I designed it to be transparent and automatic, so once you've installed it, it will silently sync between devices and just keep working.
 I wanted to mention this because it was the first time a project I had built directly impacted the lives of people I had never met before, and because it used a very-hacky method of integrating [Flutter](https://flutter.dev/) with the [JS chrome extension API](https://developer.chrome.com/docs/extensions/reference/api) that I still get Github issue emails from to this day ;)